SeriousOldMan/Simulator-Controller/Documentation/Installation & Setup.md

 ## Installing additional components

 As already mentioned in the [README](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/README.md#third-party-applications) of a lot of third party applications, that might be controlled by Simulator Controller or will enhance the user experience.
 Please take a look at this list and decide, which ones you want to install.
 If you want to start your own plugin development or even change the code of the Simulator Controller itself, you definitely need to have [AutoHotkey](https://www.autohotkey.com/) installed.
-Beside that, I recommend at least [VoiceMacro](http://www.voicemacro.net/) for handling voice commands, and depending on your rig setup, [SimHub](https://www.simhubdash.com/) and [SimFeedback](https://www.opensfx.com/).
+Beside that, I recommend at least [VoiceMacro](http://www.voicemacro.net/) for handling voice commands, and depending on your equipment setup, [SimHub](https://www.simhubdash.com/) and [SimFeedback](https://www.opensfx.com/).
 For the later two, very sophisticated support is built into the Simulator Controller already.

 ## Using your own pictures, videos and sounds for all the splash screens